javierjensen/portfolio/README.md

 - Digital and print design projects
 - Creative concepts for marketing and advertising

-For more work, visit my full portfolio: [link a tu Behance o web]
+For more work, visit my full portfolio: www.behance.net/javierjensen